 My dog is vomiting blood

-Hematemesis, or vomiting blood, can be caused by a number of things in dogs.
-Regardless of the reason, it is not normal for there to be blood in a dog’s vomit, so pet parents should consult a veterinarian as soon as possible in the event of bloody vomit.
+Hematemesis, or vomiting blood, is caused by a number of things in dogs.
+Regardless of the reason, it is not normal for there to be blood in a dog’s vomit.
+Pet parents should consult a veterinarian as soon as possible in the event of bloody vomit.

 The most likely and least serious cause for blood vomiting is that your pup has cut their mouth while chewing on something sharp.
-It’s also possible that the inside of your pup’s esophagus, stomach, or intestines has been irritated or punctured, resulting in internal bleeding that can range in severity and danger.
-According to veterinary experts from BondVet and Carolina Veterinary Specialists (CVS), some of the most common causes of canine vomiting blood include:
+It’s also possible that the inside of your pup’s esophagus, stomach, or intestines is irritated or punctured.
+This can result in internal bleeding that can range in severity and danger.
+According to veterinary experts from BondVet, some of the most common causes of canine vomiting blood include:

 - Blood clotting issues – Coagulopathy, or lack of proper blood clotting, may result from liver failure, or a reduced blood platelet count (thrombocytopenia) due to toxin or drug exposure.
-Internal bleeding is sometimes caused by blood-clotting disorders like hemophilia or may be a sign of low blood platelet count due to underlying illness (liver failure, cancer).
+Internal bleeding is sometimes caused by blood-clotting disorders like hemophilia.
+It may also be a sign of low blood platelet count due to underlying illness (liver failure, cancer).
 Also, certain toxins and pesticides cause blood coagulation issues.
 For example, rat poison contains anti-coagulant/blood thinner agents.

-- Cancer – Although more likely in older dogs, it’s possible for all dogs to be diagnosed with some form of cancer.
+- Cancer – Although more likely in older dogs, all dogs can be diagnosed with some form of cancer.
 Bloody vomit may be a first or early symptom of stomach cancer.
-While stomach cancer is most often associated with vomiting blood, CVS notes that several forms of cancer can also present this symptom, including esophageal, lung, and pancreatic cancer.
+While stomach cancer is most often associated with vomiting blood, CVS notes that several forms of cancer can also present this symptom.
+These cancers include esophageal, lung, and pancreatic cancer.

 - Hemorrhagic gastroenteritis (HGE) – This serious condition involves sudden, severe bloody vomiting and/or diarrhea.
 The cause of HE is generally unknown, and typically affects young to middle-aged small dogs.
-HGE often comes on suddenly and rapidly progresses in seemingly healthy dogs, and can quickly lead to dehydration and other organ compromise.
+HGE often comes on suddenly and rapidly progresses in seemingly healthy dogs.
+It can quickly lead to dehydration and other organ compromise.

-- Parasites – Some parasites, notably the fairly common hookworm, are known to chew holes in a host dog’s intestines, which then emits a blood-thinning toxin.
+- Parasites – Some parasites, notably the fairly common hookworm, chew holes in a host dog’s intestines.
+Their intestines then emits a blood-thinning toxin.
 Bloody vomiting due to parasites is likely to be accompanied by bloody diarrhea, as well.

 - Parvovirus – Often referred to as “parvo,” canine parvovirus is highly contagious and deadly.
 The virus impacts a dog’s gastrointestinal tract and progresses very quickly.
 Persistent vomiting and diarrhea lead to severe dehydration and eventual septic shock, so parvo requires immediate veterinary attention.
 Bloody vomit is a sign of dangerous illness progression.

-- Prolonged vomiting – Excessive vomiting for any reason can put strain on and cause inflammation of the stomach, upper intestines, and or esophagus, eventually leading to broken blood vessels and internal bleeding.
+- Prolonged vomiting – Excessive vomiting for any reason can put strain on and cause inflammation of the stomach, upper intestines, and or esophagus.
+This can eventually lead to broken blood vessels and internal bleeding.

 - Infection – Parasitic infections such as giardia in the intestines can cause bleeding that may be detectable in illness-related vomit.
 Some bacterial infections caused by food poisoning, such as salmonella and E. coli, are common in young dogs or those with weak immune systems.
 In addition to vomiting blood, these infections may be accompanied by bloody diarrhea, loss of appetite, fever, and or fatigue.